Information for New Professional School Students

 2. Financial Certification

 You should receive a Financial Certification form from your admissions office.
 This form is required for OISS to prepare your immigration document.
-Be sure to follow the instructions from your admissions office about completing this step.
+Be sure to follow the instructions from your admissions office about completing this form.

 3. Obtaining an Immigration Document